 Possibility.
-Going up the scale of complexity - from human being to social systems like the economic ones - the behavior becomes more and more unpredictable, and the more the human being is creative the much less predictable it can be considered2.
+Going up the scale of complexity - from human being to social systems like the economic ones - the behavior becomes more and more unpredictable, and the more the human being is creative the much less predictable it can be considered1.
 Therefore human and social systems are characterized by the prevailing of the possibility.
 The human choices creatively synthesize the individual and collective determinations, which in turn are subject to an evolving value system.
+A value system drives the agent's creative behavior, which has to be new and appropriate at the same time.

-2 Particularly, the human being can be considered as the freer one, as he is a person, an adult individual, a subject that is responsible for his choices and that can account for them (De Monticelli, 2009); similarly, his behavior can be considered as much less predictable as he is creative.
+Particularly, the human being can be considered as the freer one, as he is a person, an adult individual, a subject that is responsible for his choices and that can account for them (De Monticelli, 2009); similarly, his behavior can be considered as much less predictable as he is creative.